A 110 degree heat index could help Madison see its hottest day in a decade

 Tips from FEMA for dealing with heat include:

-• Being aware of heat cramps, heat exhaustion, and heat stroke; stay indoors as much as possible and limit exposure to the sun.
+• Be aware of heat cramps, heat exhaustion and heat stroke; stay indoors as much as possible and limit exposure to the sun.
 If you don’t have access to air conditioning at home, find places in your community with AC, such as a local cooling center.

 • Keep your home as cool as possible.
 For example, roughly 40% of unwanted heat buildup in our homes is through windows.
 Use awnings or curtains to keep the heat out, and check the weather stripping on doors and windows to keep the cool air in.